Nick Polano: Detroit Red Wings

+Polano served as an assistant coach with the Buffalo Sabres for one season under Scotty Bowman in the season.

 Polano spent ten seasons in the Detroit Red Wings organization, first as head coach and then as assistant general manager.
 Polano guided the Red Wings from 1982 to 1985 and amassed a 79–127–34 regular season record as their head coach.
-In the summer of 1985, Polano was replaced as head coach by Harry Neale, but remained in the organization as the assistant general manager for player development.
-The move had been planned by Red Wings general manager Jim Devellano several years prior.
 Polano and team vice president Jim Lites, along with several European scouts, were instrumental in aiding the defection of several future NHL players from behind the Iron Curtain including Petr Klima, Slava Kozlov, and Sergei Fedorov.

 Polano had scouted Klima during the 1983 World Championships where he was competing as a member of Czechoslovakia men's national ice hockey team.
-Based on Polano's recommendation, the Red Wings drafted Klima in the fifth round (88th overall) of the 1983 NHL Entry Draft.
+Based on Polano's recommendation, the Red Wings drafted Klima in the fifth round (88th overall) of the 1983 NHL entry draft.
 In the summer of 1985, Klima left his team during a team meal in Nußdorf am Inn, West Germany, to meet Lites and Polano at an undisclosed location.
 Several days were then spent in the effort to bring Klíma to North America as Lites and Polano kept Klíma under wraps in Nußdorf and other locations to avoid pursuit by Czech police.
 Polano stayed with Klíma as Lites and other Wings officials arranged for him to gain refugee status to enter the United States.
 While they were waiting, Polano trained Klima in the woods outside of town.
 The Red Wings were assisted by U.S. attorney general Edwin Meese and deputy attorney general Lowell Jensen in expediting the political-asylum process.
 Polano accompanied Klima to the United States, where they arrived at Detroit Metro Airport on September 22, 1985.

-Before joining Detroit, Polano served as an assistant coach with the Buffalo Sabres for one season under Scotty Bowman in 1981–82.
+In the summer of 1985, Polano was replaced as head coach by Harry Neale, but remained in the organization as the assistant general manager for player development.
+The move had been planned by Red Wings general manager Jim Devellano several years prior.